 These are G2926B clear glazes with stains added and fired at cone 6.
 The one on the left has 11% Mason 6021 encapsulated red.
 It is pebbling the surface (even with 2% zircon), it may be at the upper end of its firing range.
 Possible solutions are faster firing up and down to give the stain less chance to decompose.
-A lower percentage might help, that would impart a bit of variation where it is thicker and thinner (like the purple one) to add visual interest.
-A different host glaze, perhaps one with less boron might work better.
+Or firing at cone 5 instead.
+Or a drop-and-hold firing schedule.
+Or a lower percentage, that could impart a bit of variation where it is thicker and thinner (like the purple one).
+A different host glaze, perhaps one with less boron.
 The purple one has 10% Mason 6304, it is not affecting the glossy glaze surface.
 But the percentage needs to be higher to prevent the wash-out of color where it is applied thinner.

 This glaze, G2926B, is our main glossy base recipe.
 Stains are a much better choice for coloring it than raw metal oxides.
 Other than the great colors they produce here, there are a number of things worth noticing.
 Stains are potent colorants, the percentages needed are normally much less than metal oxides.
 Staining a transparent glaze produces a transparent color, it is more intense where the glaze layer is thicker, this is often desirable in highlighting contours and designs.
 If you add an opacifier, like zircopax, the color will be less intense, producing a pastel shade the more you add.
 The chrome-tin maroon 6006 does not develop well in this base (alternatives are G2916F or G1214M).
 The 6020 manganese alumina pink is also not developing here (it is a body stain).
 Caution is required with inclusion stains (like #6021), the micro-bubbling here is not likely because it is over fired (it is rated to cone 8), adding 1-2% zircopax normally fixes this issue.